karinaahumada01/Matplotlib-challenge/README.md

 # Matplotlib-challenge

 ## Overview
-### This assignment's repository includes an analysis of a pharmaceutical company's study on a group of mice to test the treatment effectiveness of different drug regimens on reducing tumor size.
+### This assignment's repository includes an analysis of a pharmaceutical company's study on a group of mice to test the effectiveness of different drug regimens on reducing tumor size.
 The analysis uses Python and pandas, and contains data processing, statistical analysis, and data visuals.

 ## Files
 ### 1. Pymaceuticals_analysis.ipynb: Where the main analysis is done and includes different plot charts of results and draws conclusions from the data.